pawelgrzybek/pawelgrzybek.com/content/posts/2026-01-31-top-picks-2026-january/index.md

 draft: true
 ---

-For the past 15 years I have been writing software for multiple companies, but I have always tried to stay close to the frontend layer of the stack.
-This is my background and this is my passion.
-Recently my interest has been shifting away from working on the Web APIs, more towards backend code.
-I cannot articulate yet if this is because I like working with Go so much, or because I dislike working with JavaScript on the server side.
-One is true, I read and post more about Go.
-Sorry for the disappointment, Web folks, if the content of my blog doesn't align anymore with what you got used to.

-Saying that, working in a few sectors using a variety of tech stacks gave me good exposure to different programming languages.
-While I was at Polygon, I spent a significant amount of time writing Rust code.
-Now, at Avant Arte, most of my days I spend in Go codebases.
-I don’t want to talk about my preferences here because I did that briefly in the ["Look Back at 2025"](/a-look-back-at-2025/).
-I would like to encourage you to try getting out of your bubble sometimes.
-Learning a new skill, a new programming language, or framework can give you good exposure to new paradigms, points of view, and reorder your priorities.
+A month ago I published ["Look Back at 2025"](/a-look-back-at-2025/) where I mentioned that the past year has been super stable and how grateful I was for it.
+This state didn't last much longer.
+I lost my job and I’m on the hunt for a new full-time position.
+If you or your company needs an experienced full stack developer who understands how the web works, knows modern tech, and communicates well, please reach out.
+To find out more about my past experience and skills, have a look at [my CV page](/cv).
+Wish me luck, folks!

-After this long intro totally not related to any of my picks for this month, let’s get into the meat of this monthly series.
+After this little pessimistic intro, let’s get into the meat of this monthly series.
 As always, a quick music recommendation for you to check out!

 ---